5 Sites to Try with Your Sats Extension

 - Copy the Lightning payment request code from the BTCPay invoice.

-- In your Casa Extension, select Send Payment, and paste your Lightning payment request code into the payment code field.
+- In your Sats Extension, select Send Payment, and paste your Lightning payment request code into the payment code field.

 - Select Review Payment, then confirm!
 It’s that easy.